 During 2016, the Committee rallied grassroots support to attend and speak at Mutual Board meetings, and to write letters to the Rossmoor News, urging Mutual Boards to adopt more solar-friendly policies.
 In December of 2016, in an effort to enhance community awareness of the issue, the Committee organized a public forum on residential solar, and invited Commissioner David Hochschild of the California Energy Commission, and Carter Lavin of the California Solar Energy Industry Association to speak on the state’s and industry’s efforts to promote rooftop solar energy systems.
 Nearly 100 Rossmoor residents attended the event, including several Mutual Board Members.
 Sustainable Rossmoor taped the event and it’s available for viewing here.

-As it stands now, rooftop solar installation is effectively blocked in certain Mutuals in Rossmoor.
-During 2017 this committee will continue our efforts to educate Rossmoor residents and Mutual Directors on the advantages of using solar energy.
-We plan to reach out to environmentally-friendly HOAs outside of Rossmoor, pro-solar HOA advocacy groups, as well as state officials.
-Our goal is to make it possible for every Rossmoor homeowner to have solar panels installed on their rooftops, if desired.
+This committee also decided to continue our efforts to educate Rossmoor residents and Mutual Directors on the advantages of using solar energy.
+In addition, we reached out to environmentally-friendly HOAs outside of Rossmoor, pro-solar HOA advocacy groups, as well as state officials.
+Our goal is to make it possible for every Rossmoor homeowner (who wishes to) to have solar panels installed on their rooftops.

 Current members on the Residential Solar Committee are Brent Barnhart (Chair), Bob Hanson, Kent Steele, and Jennifer Mu.
 Other Sustainable Rossmoor members are welcome to join our effort.
 The Committee currently does not have regularly scheduled meetings but meet on as-needed basis.